 ME is funded under the Spanish public prices policy.
-Please visit http://gerencia.ugr.es/pages/descargas/precios_publicos_20102011 for detailed information (in Spanish).
+Please visit http://gerencia.ugr.es/pages/descargas for detailed information on public prices (precios públicos in Spanish).
+In the 2013/14 academic course, tuition was around 2200 Euros.
 ME requires 60 ECTS credits for completion.
 A health insurance for foreign students is recommended.
 You also have to take into account your living expenses and cost of material.
 Therw are some online resources for international students at http://internacional.ugr.es/ and http://ve.ugr.es

 9) Is it possible to apply for financial aid?

 ME has an increasing number of students in every academic year.
-For 2010/2011 more than 30 students were admitted over near 100 applications.
+For 2013/2014, 25 students were admitted over more than 250 applications.

 11) Where are ME students from?

-90 per cents of ME students are non Spanish students.
-There are students from Greece, Morocco, Syria, France, US, Albania, China, Vietnam, UK, Palestine, Sweden, etc.
+70 per cents of ME students are non Spanish students.
+There are students from Greece, Morocco, Syria, France, US, Albania, China, Vietnam, UK, Palestine, Sweden, South Africa, Tajikistan, Russia, Belgium, Italy, Argentina, Chile, Israel, Kyrzygistan, Germany, etc.